ministryofjustice/operations-engineering-runbooks/source/documentation/internal/team/ways-of-working.html.erb.md

 ### **✅ Retrospectives**

 Retrospectives are pivotal in our team's evolution.
 These sessions, condensed and insightful, provide a dedicated space for reflection, learning, and growth.
 By analyzing our recent sprint, we identify successes and challenges, enabling us to celebrate achievements and address obstacles.
 Retrospectives foster open communication, empowering team members to share ideas for improvement candidly.
 Through these focused discussions, we refine our strategies, enhance collaboration, and fortify our team dynamics.
 Embracing retrospectives ensures our continuous adaptation and drives us toward excellence in every sprint.

+### **💡 Risk Register Review**

+These sessions provide a clear understanding of our current risks and serve as a platform to discuss both existing and potential new challenges.
+By openly addressing these risks, we foster a team-wide awareness and encourage proactive problem-solving.
+These discussions empower us to develop effective strategies, enhancing our preparedness and adaptability.
+Our focus is not just on identifying problems but on finding collective solutions.
+Engaging in these reviews ensures that our team is well-equipped to navigate uncertainties and make informed decisions with confidence.

 ### **✅ Sprint Planning**